jddcef/Tuning-Windows-10-for-old-slow-laptops/Tuning Windows 10 for Slow Machines.md

 ![Windows 10 on slow netbook](https://imgur.com/Eru2LSu.jpg)

-This guide is for those who dares to install Windows 10 on slow netbooks (1GB of RAM).
+This guide is for those who dares to install Windows 10 on old or slow netbooks (low end memory of e.g. 1GB OR 2GB of RAM).
-Though Windows update program is over, you still may use old Windows product keys from license stickers to install Windows 10 on old machines.
+Though Windows update program is over (officially, but still works), you still may use old Windows product keys from license stickers to install Windows 10 on old machines.

-__UPD Jan 2019__
-This article is quite old, some instructions may be obsolete.

 ## Explanations

 * `Win ⊞ + R` -- Press and hold _"Windows"_ key, then press key R, then relese both keys.
-* `Search "FooBar"`  -- Click searching glass icon in taskbar or click Windows Start icon and start typing FooBar.
+* `Search "FooBar"`  -- Click searching glass icon in taskbar OR click Windows Start icon and start typing FooBar.
 You don't need to type all the phrase, only the beginning.

 ## No Warranty